 What Stanford is Known For

-Stanford’s School of Education, School of Engineering, Law School, and School of Medicine are highly regarded.
-The university is also known for its extensive research institutions including the SLAC National Accelerator Laboratory, the Stanford Research Institution and the Center for Ocean Solutions.
-Although not a research facility, Cecil H. Green Library has 4 million volumes in its collection, while the Lathrop Library is known for its extensive East Asian collection.
+Stanford University is also known for strong graduate programs, as well as its extensive research institutions including the SLAC National Accelerator Laboratory, the Stanford Research Institution and the Center for Ocean Solutions.
+The Lathrop Library is known for its extensive East Asian collection, and the Cantor Arts Center is home to an outdoor Rodin sculpture garden.

 Schools and Majors at Stanford

-There are seven schools and colleges at Stanford, including the School of Earth, Energy and Environmental Sciences, the School of Engineering, School of Humanities and Sciences, School of Medicine, Graduate School of Business, Graduate School of Education, and the Law School.
+Stanford University is home to seven colleges, including the School of Earth, Energy and Environmental Sciences, the School of Engineering, School of Humanities and Sciences, School of Medicine, Graduate School of Business, Graduate School of Education, and the Law School.
 Stanford’s School of Humanities and Sciences is the largest school, with more than 570 faculty members, 50 departments, and 2,400 students.

 Students are encouraged to customize their major by choosing courses that relate to their future plans, and by conferring with academic advisors.
 Students apply to the university as a whole, not to specific programs, and aren’t allowed to formally select their major until the beginning of their junior year.

-Stanford has 2,153 faculty members on campus and a 4-to-1 student to faculty ratio; 71% of classes have 20 or fewer students.
+With 2,153 faculty members, Stanford has a 4-to-1 student to faculty ratio; 71% of classes have 20 or fewer students.
 The majors with the highest enrollment are Computer Science, Human Biology, Engineering, Biology, and Science, Technology and Society, while the School of Earth, Energy and Environmental Sciences only enrolls about 200 undergraduates.
-Stanford students are encouraged in participate in research, and in the 2015-2016 semester, the university allocated $5.4 million for 1,074 projects.
+Stanford students are encouraged in participate in research, and funds thousands of undergraduate research projects each year.

 Founded by Leland Stanford, a former governor and U.S. Senator from California, the Stanford campus was once the site of a horse farm, with foothills and flatland.
 The campus was designed by Frederick Law Olmstead, the same landscape architect who created Central Park.
 When you look at a map of Stanford University, you’ll see that the campus consists of quadrangles on an east-west axis.
 The oldest part of the Stanford campus is the Main Quad, which is built on a slope, and was designed by Olmstead.
 There are 12 buildings in the Inner Quad, while the outdoor courtyards and nearby buildings make up the Outer Quad.

 Most Stanford campus buildings feature Mission-inspired architecture – the electrical engineering building and teaching center, funded by the Packard and Hewlett Foundations, respectively, are modern architecture outliers on the Stanford campus.
-At the center of campus is Memorial Church, which was built in 1903.
-About 150 weddings take place each year in Stanford Memorial Church, and the church also has regular multi-faith services.
+Built in 1903, Stanford Memorial Church is at the center of campus.
+It has regular multi-faith services and is home to about 150 weddings take place each year.
 Take note of Memorial Court, which features sculptures by renowned sculptor Auguste Rodin.
 Known as the Burghers, the six male statues are often decorated by students as a prank.

 With over 8,000 acres, Stanford has a diverse landscape that offers plenty for students.
-Golf lovers will feel at home on Stanford’s campus, thanks to the challenging 18-hole on-campus golf course.
-The campus is also home to 25 fountains, which are part of a series of Stanford traditions, and are also favorite studying spots for students.
-Stanford has more than 40,000 trees on campus and is great for exploring on foot or on a bicycle – there are an estimated 13,000 bikes on campus daily.
+Golf lovers will feel at home here, thanks to the challenging 18-hole on-campus golf course.
+The campus is also home to 23 fountains, which are part of a series of Stanford traditions, and are also favorite studying spots for students.
+Stanford feels like an arboretum, with more than 40,000 trees on campus, and bicycling across the large campus is popular – there are an estimated 13,000 bikes on campus daily.

 Stanford’s freshmen are required to live on campus and the university guarantees four years of housing to its 7,000 undergraduates.
-The 80 different dormitory houses are themed, making each one unique; healthy living, sustainability, and music lovers are just a few of the themes.
+The 80 different residence halls are themed, making each one unique; themes include healthy living, sustainability, and music lovers!

-Nine dining halls are available on campus with a variety of cuisines including accommodations for special diets.
-Be sure you stop by the Arrillaga Family Dining Commons, which features the Culinary Studio, with cooking classes and demonstrations.
-If you’re up late studying, late night dining is available at certain locations throughout the campus.
+Stanford University has nine dining halls, with a variety of cuisines including accommodations for special diets.
+Be sure you stop by the Arrillaga Family Dining Commons, where the Culinary Studio features cooking classes and demonstrations.

 Clubs and Organizations at Stanford